bertjiazheng/Structured3D/data_organization.md

 vx vy vz tx ty tz ux uy uz xfov yfov 1
 ```

-where `(vx, vy, vz)` is the eye viewpoint of the camera, `(tx, ty, tz)` is the view direction, `(ux, uy, uz)` is the up direction, and `xfov` and `yfov` are the half-angles of the horizontal and vertical fields of view of the camera in radians (the angle from the central ray to the leftmost/bottommost ray in the field of view), same as the [Matterport3D Dataset](https://github.com/niessner/Matterport).
+where `(vx, vy, vz)` is the eye viewpoint of the camera in millimeters, `(tx, ty, tz)` is the view direction, `(ux, uy, uz)` is the up direction, and `xfov` and `yfov` are the half-angles of the horizontal and vertical fields of view of the camera in radians (the angle from the central ray to the leftmost/bottommost ray in the field of view), same as the [Matterport3D Dataset](https://github.com/niessner/Matterport).